Ustaz07/Chatgpt_Jail_break_Collection/README.md

 # For more visit: https://www.jailbreakchat.com/prompt/b2917fad-6803-41f8-a6c8-756229b84270
 # For more visit: https://www.piratewires.com/p/gpt-4-jailbreaks

 ***prompt leaking*** is a method designed to find out the initial prompts given to a model that the user isn’t supposed to see.
+"In this users persuade the model to divulge a pre-prompt which is normally hidden from users".
 ***jailbreaking*** is an attempt to remove all limitations and restrictions placed upon the model, often by giving the model a lengthy and hypothetical prompt.
+"It include asking the model to roleplay a character, to answer with arguments, or to pretend to be superior to moderation instructions".
-***token smuggling*** Often the prompt is broken up into smaller chunks that the model doesn’t piece together until its output. follow this link to see example: https://www.jailbreakchat.com/prompt/b2917fad-6803-41f8-a6c8-756229b84270
+***token smuggling*** Often the prompt is broken up into smaller chunks that the model doesn’t piece together until its output. "is another type of jailbreaking attack, in which the nefarious prompt is wrapped in a code writing task" follow this link to see example: https://www.jailbreakchat.com/prompt/b2917fad-6803-41f8-a6c8-756229b84270

 ************************************************************************************************************************************************************************************************************